smithgeoffrey/go-coop/docs/OO.md

 - fmt.Printf("Type: %T; Value: %v", foo, foo)       // %T in string formating
 - import reflect && reflect.TypeOf().Kind()         // reflect package
-- someInterface.(type) in switch-case statements    // only for switch statements on interfaces
+- someInterface.(type) in switch-case statements    // only for switch statements against interfaces

+Using type checking you can verify the concept of `concrete` type and value:

+    For given interface type Foo and a type Bar that implements it, the concrete type of the inteface is Bar with Bar's concrete value.
+    There's some complexity in the transform (Bar being used as a Foo), in having to manually test concrete type as it gets obscured during the transform.

 ### Type Assertions